ComputationalRegulatoryGenomicsICL/cageflow/README.md

 ### Output

 A CAGEexp (CAGEr) object with called TSSs, ready for a downstream analysis with CAGEr.
+The intermediate and final results are stored in the `results` directory.
+The final CAGEexp object is stored in an RDS file in the `results/cager` directory.

 ### Steps